-"An incredible 167 year old iconic brand that could be worth owning at current prices."
+"An incredible 167-year-old iconic brand that is highly ESG rated and could be worth owning at current prices."

 Levi Strauss & Co.
 (NYSE:LEVI) is an American clothing company that has it's roots all the way back to 1853 when it was founded by German immigrant Levi Strauss.
-Known worldwide for its denim jeans and other clothing apparel.
-It has a long history, incredible brand name and in fact I do not know of one person who has not owned at least one pair of Levi's jeans in their lives.
+Known worldwide for its denim jeans casual and dress pants tops shorts skirts jackets footwear and related accessories.
+It has a long history, incredible brand name and in fact, I do not know of one person who has not owned at least one pair of Levi's jeans in their lives.

-Although Levi's has a 167 year history it has only recently started publicly trading after 34 years being held privately.
-The Company began trading on the New York Stock Exchange with an initial public offering of $17 and a first day opening price of $22.22, March 21st 2019.
+Although Levi's has a 167-year history it has only recently started publicly trading after 34 years of being held privately.
+The Company began trading on the New York Stock Exchange with an initial public offering of $17 and a first-day opening price of $22.22, March 21st, 2019.

-By the end of the year and starting 2020 was looking really good for Levi's, they had plans to expand their direct to consumer strategies including the accelerated rollout of the ship from stores.
-Additionally Levi's was looking at a smaller footprint and more capital efficient stores to help drive sales.
-CEO, Chip Bergh and many analysts were very positive on the company heading into the start of the second years as a publicly traded Company.
+By the end of the year and starting 2020 was looking really good for Levi's, they had plans to expand their direct-to-consumer strategies including the accelerated rollout of the ship from stores.
+Additionally, Levi's was looking at a smaller footprint and more capital-efficient stores to help drive sales.
+CEO, Chip Bergh, and many analysts were very positive about the company heading into the start of the second year as a publicly traded company.

 Today we now see Levi's stock languishing under $13 after hitting a 52 week low of almost $9 back in early March.
-Unfortunately the early enthusiasm seen at the IPO has dissipated due to the COVID-19 pandemic , which has really hit the apparel company's earnings.
+Unfortunately, the early enthusiasm seen at the IPO has dissipated due to the COVID-19 pandemic, which has really hit the apparel company's earnings.
 Levi's in fact saw a 62% drop in revenue during fiscal Q2 and rang up a "net loss of $364 million.
-This was in part due to the $242 million, pre-tax, in restructuring charges and inventory costs and other charges recorded in connection with COVID-19 business disruptions.
-The adjusted net loss of $192 million was primarily resulting from the temporary closures of company-operated, franchise and wholesale customer third-party retail locations."
+This was in part due to the $242 million, pre-tax, restructuring charges and inventory costs, and other charges recorded in connection with COVID-19 business disruptions.
+The adjusted net loss of $192 million was primarily resulting from the temporary closures of the company-operated, franchise and wholesale customer third-party retail locations."
 Add a suspension to their share repurchase program and dividend, it's definitely a quarter to forget.
 This is why we have seen significant pressure on Levi's share price.

 Levi's is not sitting ideally by, they will cut around 700 corporate jobs, roughly 15% of its corporate workforce, in areas that are seeing a revenue drop.
-This will generate annualized savings of around $100 million.
-Secondly as Chip Bergh, president and CEO of Levi Strauss highlighted in Q2 earnings, “the pandemic is accelerating retail landscape shifts and consumer behavior in ways that play to the strength of Levi's brand.
+This will generate annual savings of around $100 million.
+Secondly, as Chip Bergh, president, and CEO of Levi Strauss highlighted in Q2 earnings, “the pandemic is accelerating retail landscape shifts and consumer behavior in ways that play to the strength of Levi's brand.
 And we are doubling down on our digital transformation, incorporating the power of AI and data science, and leveraging our iconic brands to have an even stronger focus on Gen Z and sustainability.
 We believe this will enable us to further grow our market leadership position and emerge from this crisis a stronger company.”
-Additionally Levi's increased total liquidity to $2 billion, reduced Adjusted SG&A by $157 million and managed inventories to only a ten-percent increase over prior year.
+Additionally, Levi's increased total liquidity to $2 billion, reduced Adjusted SG&A by $157 million and managed inventories to only a ten-percent increase over the prior year.

 Although hurt due to the pandemic, there is no evidence to be concerned with this company over the long term.
 They are making the right moves by investing in technology, keeping inventory low, plus the company did get a boost from a 25% increase in e-commerce sales during the quarter.
-This is net positive and shows the company can continue to improve its direct to customer sales.
-Plus smart investing prior to the pandemic set the company up well for success and has better enabled them to adapt to the acceleration of the work from home environment
+This is a net positive and shows the company can continue to improve its direct-to-customer sales.
+Plus smart investing prior to the pandemic set the company up well for the success and has better enabled them to adapt to the acceleration of the work from home environment